article

 What’s the easiest order to change items when moving from one season to the next?

-Declutter first by removing holiday-specific items, then swap textiles like curtains and cushions.
+Declutter first by removing season-specific items, then swap textiles like curtains and cushions.
 Add lighting and natural elements last—candles, twinkle lights, greenery or branches—to set the mood and finish the update.
+This three-step process ensures you don’t overwhelm the space and can assess each layer’s impact.

-Soft whites, warm beiges, and muted greys provide a flexible backdrop.
-These hues pair well with seasonal accents and let you change the look with color pops rather than repainting or replacing big pieces.
+Soft whites, warm beiges, greiges (gray-beige), and muted grays provide the most flexible backdrop.
+These hues pair well with any seasonal accent colors and allow you to change the entire mood with color pops rather than repainting or replacing large pieces.
+Avoid stark whites or cool grays that can feel harsh in warmer seasons.

 How can I shift color accents for each season without buying new furniture?